debsign

 Specify the maintainer name to be used for signing.
 (See dpkg-

-between -m, -e and -k when building packages; debsign makes no
+tween -m, -e and -k when building packages; debsign makes no use

-use of these distinctions except with respect to the precedence
+of these distinctions except with respect to the precedence of

 -adebian-architecture, -tGNU-system-type